Six Ways to Connect Logistics with Smart Manufacturing

 Companies that have embarked on an integrated smart manufacturing journey face some stiff change management challenges in multiple areas – including supply chain management.

-"Applying new solutions empowered by technology inevitably touches the workforce," said Dave Bushee, vice president of logistics technology at Penske Logistics.
+"Applying new solutions empowered by technology inevitably touches the workforce," said Dave Bushee, senior vice president of logistics technology at Penske Logistics.
 And the hype that often surrounds new technology can reinforce employee uncertainty when changes are implemented.

 There are many ways to allay such fears and smooth the way for new technology, but one of the most important is effective communications.
 Multiple communications channels such as online portals and seminars can be used to explain the rationale behind a new solution to employees as well as to trading partners such as suppliers.